apolloakora/devops-wiki/emacs/emacs-on-mac.md

 Emacs configuration on the mac with the z shell is different in some ways to something like Ubuntu running bash.

+## Making emacs fullscreen

+Use alt-x toggle-frame-fullscreen to move emacs in and out of full screen mode on the mac.

 ## Where is the History

 Instead of .bash_history the z shell uses the .zsh_history file.